dbzl-project11/dbzl-project11.github.io/rules/leagueWide.md

     - Goten (SSJ1)
     - Adult Gohan (SSJ1)

+- Forms of characters are not considered as separate characters.
+The exceptions are:
+    - Adult Gohan/Saiyaman.
-- Adult Gohan and Saiyaman have been modded to not be able to transform into each other.
+        - They have also been modded to be unable to transform into the other.

-- Videl and Saiyawoman will be modded in the same way once it's known how to do the mods.
-In the meantime both must have a free broly's ring to prevent transformations.
+    - Videl/Saiyawoman
+        - At the moment, they need a free Broly's Ring.
+This will be rectified once the modding for this is understood.